Skip to main content

 Security for your home.
 Protection for your budget.

-You should hear a click when you press the RESET button, and your appliance should start working again.
 If the GFCI outlet keeps tripping, you may be overloading the circuit with too many appliances, or you may have a faulty appliance.
 Unplug everything from the circuit and plug the appliances back in one at a time to see which one is responsible for repeatedly tripping your GFCI.
 If you are using extension cords on the circuit, you may need to plug things directly into the wall outlet to avoid overloading the circuit.
-If you need more outlets in your home, a local electrician from the Candu Pro Network can install them for you.

-If your GFCI outlet won’t reset, you should first check the breaker box to make sure you haven’t tripped the breaker for that circuit.
+If your GFCI reset is unsuccessful, you should first check the breaker box to make sure you haven’t tripped the breaker for that circuit.
 Reset it if necessary.
 If it still won't reset, it may have moisture in it.
 Dry it with a hair dryer.
 When it’s thoroughly dry, try resetting it again.

 breaker box